caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

-If we had a light weight EPrints like system migration would take a few days or so depending on the EPrints repository, number of objects the customization to the curation form.
+If we had a light weight EPrints like system migration would take a few days or so depending on the EPrints repository, number of objects the customization to the curating form.
 This is considerably less than migrating EPrints itself.
 The primary task would be the customization of the object edit and input forms to support each specific implementation.
 A secondary task would